 The Sea Monkey is located on Isla Bastimentos, a 5-minute boat ride from Bocas Town on Isla Colon, in the Bocas Del Toro province of Panama.

-Bocas del Toro connects by plane to Panama City and San Jose, Costa Rica.
-It also connects by a 30-minute boat ride to Almirante on the mainland.
+Bocas del Toro connects by plane to Panama City.
+It also connects by a 30-minute boat ride from Almirante on the mainland ($6 per person).
 Almirante connects by taxi, shuttle, and bus to the rest of Panama and to Costa Rica.

 How you get to Isla Colon will depend on how much time and/or money you have to spend getting here.
 Here are the options: